 Of course, this does not apply to everyone, or all corporate incentive and recognition plans.

-Alan Heyward, executive manager at Accumulate, says rewarding outcomes is still OK, but not at the expense of building a strong underlying culture that makes sustained success – for individuals, teams and the organisation – far more likely.
+, says rewarding outcomes is still OK, but not at the expense of building a strong underlying culture that makes sustained success – for individuals, teams and the organisation – far more likely.

 Most progressive organisations left the concept of ‘the end justifies the means’ behind long ago, Heyward says.
 “Every organisation has short-term commercial imperatives, but the cultural leaders recognise that a more holistic, longer-term view of their workforce and business is required.
 They seek to create an underlying culture in which expectations are aligned and understood, and one in which employees feel engaged, empowered and inspired, and have a clear sense of purpose.